Luvjen11/Akuko-nke-Ndu/RAILWAY_DEPLOYMENT.md

 - Click "New Project" → "Deploy from GitHub repo"
 - Select your repository: `Akuko-nke-Ndu`

+### 2. Add MySQL Database
+- In your Railway project, go to "New" → "Database" → "MySQL"
+- Railway will automatically provide the connection details
+- Copy the connection details for the next step

-### 2. Configure Environment Variables
+### 3. Configure Environment Variables
 In your Railway project dashboard, add these environment variables:

 ```
-DATABASE_URL=jdbc:postgresql://your-railway-postgres-url:5432/your-database-name
+DATABASE_URL=jdbc:mysql://your-railway-mysql-url:3306/your-database-name
 DATABASE_USERNAME=your-username
 DATABASE_PASSWORD=your-password
-DATABASE_DRIVER=org.postgresql.Driver
-HIBERNATE_DIALECT=org.hibernate.dialect.PostgreSQLDialect
+DATABASE_DRIVER=com.mysql.cj.jdbc.Driver
+HIBERNATE_DIALECT=org.hibernate.dialect.MySQLDialect
 PORT=8080
 ```

-### 3. Add PostgreSQL Database
-- In your Railway project, go to "New" → "Database" → "PostgreSQL"
-- Railway will automatically provide the connection details
+**Important**: Replace the values with the actual MySQL connection details from Railway.
-- Copy the `DATABASE_URL` from the PostgreSQL service and update your environment variables

 ### 4. Deploy
 - Railway will automatically detect the changes and start building